Privacy policy

 - Volunteers and staff working from home will not normally have any means of contact made public.
 All contact will be routed through the UKRIO office.
 Consent will be sought for any exceptions, which would be on a case-by-case basis, and generally only to a specific service user.

 - Information about volunteers will be made public according to their role, and consent will be sought for any publication of information which is not essential for their role.
-In general, UKRIO publishes short biographies and a picture of its Trustees and the Members of its Advisory Board on the UKRIO website www.ukrio.org .
-Other information on volunteers is not normally made public.
+In general, UKRIO publishes short biographies and a picture of its Trustees and volunteers on the UKRIO website.
+As a matter of transparency, UKRIO also publishes Trustees’ declaration of competing interests, with their consent.
+UKRIO also generally publishes names and pictures of its volunteer expert community on its website.

 The consent of service users is sought in a variety of ways.
-For example, via emails acknowledging requests for assistance, the enquiry submission form on UKRIO’s website (http://www.ukrio.org/get-advice-from-ukrio/ ), and the terms and conditions for booking a place on a UKRIO event.
+For example, via emails acknowledging requests for assistance, the Terms for accessing UKRIO’s Advisory service, listed on the enquiry submission form page on UKRIO’s website, and the terms and conditions for accessing UKRIO’s events and training.

 - Events: when a person books a place at a UKRIO event, we ask them for their name and contact details.
-We use these to contact them in relation to the event, on their invoice and in pursuing any late payments.
-Their name, title and organisation will be included in the delegate list which will be provided to all delegates at the event, and which may be made available to them electronically in advance.
+We use these to contact them in relation to the event, for invoicing them if relevant, and for pursuing any late payments.
+Their name, title and organisation may be included in the delegate list which will be provided to all delegates at the event, and which may be made available to them electronically in advance.
 The delegate list is also available to speakers and any exhibitors at the event.
 After the event (and when their payment has been received), their data is archived and can only be accessed by staff of UKRIO.
+When a person participates in one of our online webinars, consultations, or other virtual events, we may also collect video and audio recordings, and chat and QA logs.

 Consent may be given verbally.
 Records of enquiries made to UKRIO’s Advisory Service will note whether the role and remit of UKRIO etc. were explained to the enquirer.